Exclusive - China quizzes audit giants on foreign regulator

 They have been asked to report back by the end of this week with information on whether audit work papers or other client information were given to overseas regulators or any of their overseas practices.

-One source, who can't be named due to the sensitive nature of the meeting, said the Chinese authorities emphasized to the firms their rules on confidentiality.
+One source, who can't be named due to the sensitive nature of the meeting, said the Chinese authorities reiterated to the firms their rules on confidentiality.

 "We are being asked to give that message to foreign regulators that seek to get information from us," the source said.